-Original Post is Below
+Original Post Is Below

-What This Means to Backblaze Users
+What This Means for Backblaze Users

 If you have Adobe Creative Cloud on your Mac system and you have updated or will update to the latest version, it is highly likely that the Backblaze backup of your hard drive will stop.
 Any connected external hard drives will continue to be backed up.
 If you are a Windows user, this does not appear to be an issue.